A family-friendly chilli recipe packed full of flavour and plant protein.

 - 25 grams dark chocolate

-- 400 grams tinned kidney beans in water drained and rinsed
+- 400 grams tinned kidney beans drained and rinsed

 - freshly ground black pepper to taste